UKJT’s Legal Statement on the Status of Cryptoassets and Smart Contracts

 - A statutory “signature” requirement can, in principle, be met by using a private key which authenticates a document, and a statutory “in writing” requirement can be met in the case of a smart contract whose code element is recorded in source code.

-In addition to conclusions mentioned above, the Statement provides a comprehensive description of the key technical and operational characteristics of cryptoassets and smart contracts.
+In addition to the conclusions mentioned above, the Statement provides a comprehensive, useful description of the key technical and operational characteristics of both cryptoassets and smart contracts.